baseprime/dynamodb/README.md

 Learn more about [secondary indexes][3]

 ### Scan
-Vogels provides a flexible and chainable api for scanning over all your items This api is very similar to the query api.
+DynamoDB provides a flexible and chainable api for scanning over all your items This api is very similar to the query api.

 ```js